 Graded Lifetime Benefit Riders

-Under this rider, claimants receive benefits for life, provided they are disabled prior to a specified age and remain continuously totally disabled.
+Under the graded benefit rider, claimants receive benefits for life, provided they are disabled prior to a specified age and remain continuously totally disabled.
 However, the amount of the monthly benefit they receive varies based on how old the claimant is at the onset of his or her disability.

 Below is a provision from an actual policy, illustrating how benefit amounts are calculated under this type of rider: